RamitPodder/RamitPodder/README.md

 - 👋 Hi, I’m @RamitPodder
-- 👀 I’m interested in ...
+- 👀 I’m interested in Learning.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate.
-- 📫 How to reach me ... ramitpodderpsacc@gmail.com
+- 📫 How to reach me - ramitpodderpsacc@gmail.com

 <!---
 RamitPodder/RamitPodder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.